dailyLi/dailyLi/README.md

 ### Hi there 👋 I'm Zhaotian
-(call me "Daily" if you find it hard to pronounce)
+(call me Daily if you find it hard to pronounce)

 - 👩‍🎓‍ Master of Information @ University of Toronto | MBA @ Rochester Institute of Technology
 - 🌱 7 years experience in startups as marketing & operation lead